2023-2024 Campus-wide Special Exhibit

 & Emily Todd (Eastern Connecticut State University)

 Five College Book History Seminar

 Assistant Professor of English, University of Connecticut

 October 27 | 5:00pm

 On Sunday, May 6th over 1200 visitors attended the annual Renaissance Festival at the Center.
 Visitors watched weaponry demonstrations by Phoenix Swords, the Heavy Combatants, and the Tudor Bowman....

-The Folger Institute is a center for research in early modern humanities at the Folger Shakespeare Library.
-The Center is a member of the Folger Institute Consortium, a collaborative endeavor involving 40 leading colleges and universities.
-Our students receive special consideration in competitive application review, are eligible to request grants-in-aid for travel and lodging, and, if admitted, have registration fees automatically waived.
-Additionally, our students at the dissertation stage have eligibility for admission to an annual dissertation seminar led by leading researchers in the field.More on the Folger Institute Consortium
+The Folger Institute is a center for advanced research in early modern humanities at the Folger Shakespeare Library.
+The Center is a member of the Folger Institute Consortium, a collaborative endeavor involving over 40 leading colleges and universities.More on the Folger Institute Programs